Vladimir-112358/simple_resume/README.md

 # simple_resume
-This simple resumey is written in CSS flexbox
+This simple resume is written in CSS flexbox